FarmBot-Docs/farmbot-software/v10/The-FarmBot-Web-App/controls/webcam-feeds.md

 ![Screen Shot 2020-06-30 at 12.07.56 PM.png](Screen_Shot_2020-06-30_at_12.07.56_PM.png)

 # Deleting webcam feeds
-To delete a webcam feed, press <span class="fb-button fb-gray">edit</span> and then the feed's <span class="fb-button fb-red">:fa-times:</span> button.
+To delete a webcam feed, press <span class="fb-button fb-gray">edit</span> and then the feed's <span class="fb-button fb-red"><i class="fa fa-times"></i></span> button.
 Finish editing by pressing <span class="fb-button fb-gray">back</span>.

 # Hiding webcams
-If you do not plan to use any webcams to monitor your FarmBot, use the **HIDE WEBCAM WIDGET** toggle in the [app settings panel](../settings/account-settings.md) to remove webcams from the controls panel.
+If you do not plan to use any webcams to monitor your FarmBot, use the **HIDE WEBCAM WIDGET** toggle in the [app settings panel](../../The-FarmBot-Web-App/settings/account-settings.md) to remove webcams from the controls panel.